mattvenn/piffin/reaction_timer/lesson-4.md

 ## Detect a button with Python : 10 minutes

-Ask the students to copy the code in their handout into a new file called `button.py`
+Ask the students to copy the code in their handout into a new file called `button.py`.
+Explain that the `if` and the `else` are doing the same task as the people in the conditional tree game.
+This is the part that allows the code to do 2 different things depending on whether the button is pressed.

 ## Build the circuit : 10 minutes